How To Apply For Section 8 Housing

 Can I receive Section 8 if I have a Criminal Record?

 The short answer is yes, however, it is more difficult to receive a voucher if you have a criminal record.
+The HCV Program awards vouchers to individuals with criminal records on a case by case basis.
+In this section, we will discuss the nuances of this.

 - As a general rule the further in the past your arrest or conviction was the better chance you have of qualifying.
 Convictions within the past year will likely result in you being denied for a voucher.

 The best practice is to be truthful.
-If you have a question about the applicaiton you’re completing ask someone with the housing authority.
+If you have a question about the application you’re completing ask someone with the housing authority.
 Sure no one may ever know you lied on your application, but if you are caught you’ll face a far more harsh punishment than your application being denied.
 Lying on a HUD application could land you in legal trouble.

 To find a Section 8 waitlist you’ll need to contact your city or state housing authority.